dvoulgari/dvoulgari/README.md

 # About me

-- 🔭 I’m currently working on DKFZ, studying the interaction between stroma and cancer cells in triple negative breast cancer types.
+- 🔭 I’m currently working in DKFZ, studying the interaction between stroma and cancer cells in triple negative breast cancer types.
 - 🌱 I’m currently learning how to code in R an Python.
 - 🤔 I’m looking for help with my coding skills.
 - 💬 Ask me about anything!